Just the Basics please..

 Once eggs do start to appear you should get one laid each day until the clutch is finished.
 The average clutch is 3-6 eggs.
 However 2-10 eggs is not all that unusual for many species.
 Incubation doesn't always start when the first egg is laid either.
 Many finches wait until the entire clutch has been laid before they really get down to the business of incubating the eggs.
 Incubation will continue day and night until the eggs hatch.
 Hatching times will vary according to species as well.
 Some hatch after 10 days of incubation, others hatch after 16 days.
 Generally if the incubation has gone on for more than 20 days it means the eggs aren't going to hatch.

 Given the delicate nature of eggs and how much takes place inside the shell before the chick can come out it's amazing how many survive and do hatch.
 Eggs that aren't incubated properly either due to poor nest construction or to inexperienced parents wont survive.
 If the shell is too thin or cracked the embryo will die.
 If the egg is jostled around or jarred too much it the embryo will die.
 If the egg wasn't fertilized it will never develop in to a chick.
-You can lean more about eggs in my article The Egg.
+You can lean more about eggs in my article "the Eggs".

 My best advice to you is to leave the eggs and nest alone.
 If you really need to know how many of your eggs are fertile and alive wait until after the first week of incubation then quickly candle the eggs and hope you have not spooked the parents in to abandoning the nest.